benhook1013/space-game/PLAN.md

-# 🚀 Space Game Plan
+# 🚀 Space Miner Plan

 Tiny mobile‑first 2D shooter built with Flutter and Flame.
 Target is an offline PWA that a solo developer can iterate on quickly.